For a handy checklist of requirements and guidelines, see the Major Course Checklist.

 - meetings during the junior year to develop senior project proposals.

-In addition to course work, it is expected that majors will participate in a variety of departmental projects and productions over the course of their college career.
+In addition to course work, it is expected that majors will participate in a variety of departmental projects, productions and required meetings over the course of their college career.